psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 I find the following, which is much to my purpose, in "Festa Anglo-Romana," p.
 109. All Souls Day, Nov.
 2d.
 "The custom of *Soul Mass Cakes*, which are a kind of Oat Cakes, that some of the richer sorts of persons in Lancashire and Herefordshire (among the Papists there) use still to give the poor on this day: and they, in retribution of their charity, hold themselves obliged to say this old couplet :

-— ' God have your Saul,
+— 'God have your Saul,
 Beens and all."

 ...